NativeScript/docs-v7/docs/plugins/building-plugins.md

 this.message = this.versionNumber.get();
 ```

-If you still have `npm run plugin.tscwatch` and `npm run demo.ios|android` watching your code, you should see your demo app update to show your app's version number on the screen.
+If you still have `npm run demo.ios|android` running, you should see your demo app update to show your app's version number on the screen.
 (If not, refer back to step 2 and refamiliarize yourself with the plugin development workflow.)

 ![1.0](./img/plugins/ios-version-number.png)